Health benefits of anger? Are there any?

 Heart-healthy and anger-relieving at the same time.

-Readers, we’d love to hear from you.
+What about you?
 Do you see anger as positive or negative?
 Are your feelings ruining your life?
 What helps you reframe those negative emotions?
-Please share your thoughts with us in the comment section below or contact me directly.
+Share your thoughts with us in the comment section below.